The nose is a part of your cat’s respiratory system, and its role is to take in (inhale) and push out (exhale) air.

 - Nasal cavity and the turbinates, which are thin, scroll-like bones within the nasal cavity that filter out dust and warm and humidify incoming air.
 These bones are lined with a mucous membrane known as the mucociliary blanket which contains blood vessels and nerves.
 This traps bacteria and irritants and is your cat’s first line of defence against infection.

 The sense of smell is already developed when the kitten is born.
 Each kitten is able to distinguish not only the smell of their mother but also locate the nipple by scent.
 Most kittens have a preferred nipple they will nurse from.

 Smell is extremely important for your cat’s appetite.
 If he can’t smell, he will not eat.
 Upper respiratory infections which have a tendency to block the nose can cause your cat to lose his sense of smell.
 It is important to keep the nose clean of discharge and if he is off his food, try warming it which makes the smell somewhat stronger.

 Cat nose shape

 The shape of cat’s noses varies.
 From the snub of the Persian and Exotic to the long “Roman nose” of the Birman cat.
-You will often see the term “nose break” used to describe the shape of the nose on certain cat breeds, nose stop is another description commonly used in the cat fancy.
+You will often see the term nose break or nose stop used to describe the shape of the nose on certain cat breeds.

 Your cat’s sense of smell

 The cat’s sense of smell (also known as olfaction) is considerably better than that of humans but not as good as the dog’s.
 Smell plays a number of roles for your cat.